-Sustainable Fisheries require sustainable Fisheries Management - where fish stocks are not over harvested nor under harvested.
+Sustainable fisheries require sustainable fisheries management — where fish stocks are not over or under harvested.

 Under harvesting damages the ability of the fishing fleet to maintain their vessels and pay their crews.

 Managing the fishery to put surplus spawners on the spawning grounds is a waste, and can put future salmon runs at risk due to overcrowding, the build-up of predators, and increased competition for food.

 Linking clean habitat to sustainable fish stocks to sustainable fisheries to sustainable people and communities is essential.
 Because if people and communities don’t see the benefits of a fishery, habitat and fish suffer.

 It is all connected.